caituo27/caituo27.github.io/_posts/2023/11/2023-11-03-how to-use-angulars-new-control-flow-syntax.md

 <img src="{{ '/assets/img/content/uploads/2023/11-03/no-player.png' | relative_url }}" alt="Player not showing" width="1816" height="772" style="width: 100%; height: auto;">
 </div>

 If we want to show a message when we have no data, we need to add an else statement.
-To do this, we just need to add another `@` symbol, then the word else, then a new set of curly braces where we wrap our message.
+To do this, we just need to add another `@` symbol, then the word "else", then a new set of curly braces where we wrap our message.

 ```html
 @if (player) {